 Settling in a bit here in LA.
 Mid 60 F most days but every once in a while we hit 70.
-I’ve been sticking with my gravel configuration out here and so far it has been working fairly well.
+I’ve stuck with my gravel configuration out here and so far it has worked well for urban riding also.

 This is my current cold weather kit and set up for the beach.Really lovin’ this Chrome hoodie!